Where Wagons Rolled / Wieduwilt Swales

 Erected by National Park Service - Cave Spring Association.

-Marker series.
-This marker is included in the Oregon Trail, and the Santa Fe Trail marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the Oregon Trail, and the Santa Fe Trail series lists.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-New Santa Fe Road (approx. 3.1 miles away); The Battle of White Oak Creek (approx. 3.1 miles away); Russell's Ford (approx. 3.1 miles away); William Ray Blacksmith Shop (approx. 3.3 miles away); Flanery-Frost Cemetery Kansas City's First Public Golf Course (approx. 3.4 miles away); Byram's Ford Historic District (approx. 3.4 miles away); Pratt's Artillery (approx. 3.4 miles away).
+The Barnes Enclosure (approx. 1.9 miles away); Richards Flying Field (approx. 2.1 miles away); 1844 Homestead (approx. 2½ miles away); The Battle of White Oak Creek (approx. 3.1 miles away); Russell's Ford (approx. 3.1 miles away); William Ray Blacksmith Shop (approx. 3.3 miles away); Flanery-Frost Cemetery (approx. 3.3 miles away); Kansas City's First Public Golf Course (approx. 3.4 miles away).
 Touch for a list and map of all markers in Kansas City.

 Also see . . .